ipfs/kubo/docs/config.md

 Configuration section for libp2p _security_ transports.
 Transports enabled in this section will be used to secure unencrypted connections.

+This does not concern all the QUIC transports which use QUIC's builtin encryption.

 Security transports are configured with the `priority` type.

 When establishing an _outbound_ connection, Kubo will try each security